The painfully awkward reason Adrien Brody was “banned” from SNL

 He continues: “Respect all respect.
 My auntie.
 Respect all aspect, respect me neck, respect me knees, Big up Jamaica massive!
 Big up Kingston Massive!
 We got the whole family now, ya here!
 Big respect to my man Sean Paul the dance floor killer!”

-However, in more recent suggestions, the skit wasn’t improvised and was delivered almost exactly the same in rehearsal as Brody did live on air.
+In more recent rumours, the skit wasn’t improvised and was delivered almost exactly the same in rehearsal as Brody did live on air.
 It makes the commonly held belief that Brody was acting alone and subsequently banned from ever performing on the show again feel a little flimsy.
-The reality is more likely that Brody’s awareness of his actions is now far more acute, and the need to put himself in such a firing line far less prevalent.
+The reality is that Brody’s awareness has likely matured, and the need for such a high-profile spotlight dwindled, which has prevented him from returning.

 However, the skit, which has largely been removed from the internet despite the short clip below, lasts less than a minute but, in truth, trying to watch it feels like a lifetime.
-Whether or not Lorne Michaels, the now-iconic producer of SNL, who famously hates improvised bits, did ban Brody following the incident is negligible.
+It’s only Lorne Michaels, the now-iconic producer of SNL, who famously hates improvised bits, that knows if he did ban Brody following the incident.
 The truth is, the skit is so unwatchable that it has self-enacted a ban on Brody appearing through sheer embarrassment.

 See the clip, below.